dmorita00/fixed-table/README.md

 # fixed-table
-The fixed column and rows table show in your page.
+Display a table with fixed columns and rows on your web site.

 ![](demo/fixed_table.gif)